MridulMarkandey1999/Recipe-Book-Angular9/Pre-requisites.md

-- Open Command prompt (Administrator), write these commands → cd final-project → firebase init → with down arrow key go to  hosting , press space to select, then press enter→ choose the project ( ng-course-recipe-book) → (public) dist/ng-complete-guide-update → Yes ( for single-page app) →  No ( for overwrite) → Copy the hosting URL provided by your Firebase CLI → enter in browser to see your app running on a hosted server .
+- Open Command prompt (Administrator), write these commands → cd final-project → firebase init → press enter for Y → With down arrow key go to  hosting , press space to select, then press enter→ choose an existing project the project ( ng-recipe-book) → write this in terminal when asked about public directory: dist/ng-complete-guide-update → Yes ( for single-page app) →  No ( for overwrite) → Write "firebase deploy" command in terminal → Copy the hosting URL provided by your Firebase CLI → enter in browser to see your app running on a hosted server .